Back

 Once a habit is created, the only way to overcome it is to form a stronger one that takes precedence.
 For example, when you walk into a movie theater and smell popcorn, most people immediately crave an overpriced bag of popcorn, candy, and soda.
 Movie theaters have conditioned this habit into the public.
 Another mechanism at play here is known as the habit loop.

 The habit loop explains how the brain responds to triggers.
 Walking into a fast food restaurant—even if you’ve already eaten—the smell becomes the cue.
 Once the cue is triggered, the craving kicks in and pushes you toward the routine—in this case, eating the burger.
 Afterward, you’re in the reward phase.
 If it’s a good habit, you’ll feel satisfied.
 If it’s a bad one, you may feel regret and wonder why you caved.
-The cue, routine, and reward are the three steps that define a habit that’s reached stage 4 of consciousness—meaning the body acts automatically without conscious thought.
+The cue, routine, and reward are the three steps that define a habit that’s reached stage 4 of competence—meaning the body acts automatically without conscious thought.

 Once a habit has reached this unconscious level, the most effective way to change it is by replacing the routine, or by introducing a stronger cue that overrides the original one.